winston-lab/warner_chip_seq/README.md

 **3.** Align your libraries to the experimental and spike-in genomes.

 Run all commands from the root 'chip_seq' directory.

+We will submit two alignment jobs for each library: one to the experimental genome and the othe to the spike-in genome.
+Submitting the jobs separately allows all of the alignments to run in parallel.

 ```bash
 # use a for loop to submit alignments for each set of paired reads separately